 While we’re on the same page about not adding oyster crackers, we agree to disagree when it comes to dessert.
 It’s a local tradition to eat a York Peppermint Patty after eating a plate of chili spaghetti in Cincinnati.
-Mindi’s on board but Daryl doesn’t like minty chocolate candy.
+It’s and American candy classic!

 Cincinnati Chili Variations